ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/I-12.PNG)

-    After the pipeline completes OK, verify the following (left as an exercise)
+    After the pipeline completes OK, verify the following (left as an exercise).
     - Confirm a new container image for *Claims API* microservice was built and pushed into ACR
     - Verify a new revision for the Claims API microservice application (**aks-aspnetcore-lab**) was deployed successfully on AKS.
 Check the update date and time of the release revision.
     - Verify the container image in the Pod manifest matches the container image (tag and Digest) pushed into ACR.